Telesphoreo/Anchor/README.md

 ## Which models work

-The C1000X is tested and working.
-The C1000 Gen 2, C300, C800, F2000, and F3800 should also work but I haven't personally tested them.
+The C1000X and C1000 Gen 2 are tested and working.
+The C300, C800, F2000, and F3800 should also work but I haven't personally tested them.

 Other Anker stuff (Solarbank, PowerCore chargers, power banks) won't work.
 They either don't broadcast the data Anchor needs or don't make sense as a PC backup.